WHAT ARE TANNINS?

-Tannins are a group of phenol compounds found in plants, which create a group of chemicals called “Polyphenols“.
-These polyphenols are, for the most part, soluble in water.
-Therefore tannins are largely responsible for giving wine a defined structure or body, adding balance, complexity and structure, as well as acting as a preservative to make a wine last longer.
+Tannins are a group of phenol compounds found in most plants called “polyphenols”.
+These polyphenols are, for the most part, soluble in water, and therefore are largely responsible for giving wine a defined structure or body, adding balance, complexity and structure, as well as acting as a preservative to enable a wine to age longer.

 The term ‘tannin’ comes from the ancient practice of using extracts from plants to cure leather (the process still referred to as ‘tanning’).
 This process exploits one of the key properties of tannins: they have a strong tendency to link up with a range of other chemical entities, most particularly proteins, and when applied to animal hides for example, tannins cross-link the proteins, turning something rather soft and floppy into a material that’s tough and inert enough to make shoes, belts and saddles.